 U.S. rig count trends depend on how much companies are willing and able to spend on drilling

 Rig counts represent how many rigs are actively drilling for hydrocarbons (oil and gas).
 Baker Hughes, an oilfield services company, reports rig counts weekly.
 The company notes that rig count trends are “governed by oil company exploration and development spending, which is influenced by the current and expected price of oil and natural gas.”
-So, rig counts can represent how confident oil and gas producers feel about the drilling environment.
-As rig counts show one measure of oil and gas drilling activity, the figure can also be a useful indicator to gauge the activity levels of oilfield service companies such as Baker Hughes (BHI), Halliburton (HAL), Schlumberger (SLB), and Weatherford (WFT)—all of which are part of the Oil Services HOLDRs ETF (OIH).
+So rig counts can represent how confident oil and gas producers feel about the drilling environment.
+As rig counts show one measure of oil and gas drilling activity, the figure can also be a useful indicator to gauge the activity levels of oilfield service companies like Baker Hughes (BHI), Halliburton (HAL), Schlumberger (SLB), and Weatherford (WFT)—all of which are part of the Oil Services HOLDRs ETF (OIH).